fathiraz/flowbell/README.md

 - [x] Run batch processing through WorkManager so bursts don’t overwhelm the device.
 - [x] Support dark theme out of the box.
 - [x] Walk new users through onboarding and ship a splash screen.
-- [x] Bundle Chucker, Hyperion, and Timber so debugging stays close at hand.
+- [x] Bundle Chucker, Beagle, and Timber so debugging stays close at hand.
 - [x] Add pull-to-refresh on dashboard, app list, and history screens.
 - [ ] Explore multi-webhook routing.
 - [ ] Allow custom payload templates.